- Go Hiking

-From the northwest corner of the parking area, proceed south to the stone Cooper Mill.
-The mill, built in 1826, is open for tours in the summer.
+From the northwest corner of the parking area, proceed west to the stone Cooper Mill.
+The mill, built in 1826, is open for tours in the summer and on weekends in the spring and fall.
 Descend the stairs alongside the mill and continue south on the blue-blazed Black River Trail, part of the Patriots’ Path system (also blazed with the path-and-tree logo), which crosses several tributary streams on wooden bridges.
 About a third of a mile from the start, the trail turns left onto an abandoned railroad grade – the former route of the Hacklebarney Branch of the Central Railroad of New Jersey, built in 1873 to carry iron ore from mines along the river and abandoned in 1900.
 The trail follows this railroad grade for the next mile.

 Half a mile from the start, you’ll pass Kay Pond (formerly known as Hacklebarney Pond) on the right.
 Here, the railroad had to be blasted through a rock cut, and the drill marks from the blasting may still be seen in the rock.
 The small building at the south end of Kay Pond was once used to store ice cut from the pond in the winter.

 After passing the stone dam at the end of the pond, the trail goes by a fenced-in area to the left.
 This is the site of the former Hacklebarney Mine, where a considerable amount of iron ore was mined in the last quarter of the nineteenth century.
 Just beyond, the trail reaches a bridge over the river and turns left, continuing to follow along the river.
 Soon, the railroad grade ends and the trail continues on a slightly rougher footpath parallel to the river.